 The 110th anniversary of the birth of composer Erik Bergman will be celebrated on 24 November.
 The gala concert will feature his choral and orchestral works, as well as the composer's last work, Fantasy for Trumpet and Orchestra, which Bergman dedicated to Pasi Pirinen, principal of the HPO’s trumpet section.
 The concert is produced with support from Svenska Kulturfonden.

 HPO cellist Lauri Kankkunen will also perform as soloist this autumn, interpreting Esa-Pekka Salonen's Cello Concerto at the Finnish Music Day concert on 8 December.

-Tickets for the autumn season will go on sale in August in compliance with any audience restrictions that are in force at the time.
-Season tickets will be sold only if all audience restrictions have been lifted.
+Tickets for the autumn season will go on sale in 31 August in compliance with any audience restrictions that are in force at the time.
+Season tickets will be sold for Spring 2022.
 The programme for spring 2022 will be announced at a later date.
-The latest information about ticket sales and the concert programme can be found on the orchestra’s website.